-Capital Outlay also known as the capital expenditure refers to the sum of money spent by the company for the purpose of making an investment in purchase of the capital assets such as plant, machinery, property, equipment or for extending the life of its existing assets with the motive of increasing the production capacity of the company.
+Capital Outlay, also known as the capital expenditure refers to the sum of money spent by the company for the purpose of making an investment in the purchase of the capital assets such as plant, machinery, property, equipment or for extending the life of its existing assets with the motive of increasing the production capacity of the company.

 Types of Capital Outlay

-There are two types of capital outlay by the company which includes:
+There are two types which includes:

 #1 – Purchase of New Assets